Apple lifts lid on 4G iPad, keeps prices

 Wall Street had anticipated many of the features Cook showed off on Wednesday, including a higher-definition "retina display" screen - containing several times as many pixels within the same area - and a better camera.

 Shares of Apple closed barely higher, up 43 cents at $530.69.
-They hovered around $530 throughout the unveiling event, which was attended by Marc Benioff, CEO of enterprise cloud computing company Salesforce.com Inc; Jeremy Stoppelman, CEO of online business review site Yelp Inc; and influential venture-capitalist John Doerr, among other industry luminaries.
+They hovered around $530 throughout the unveiling event, which was attended by Marc Benioff, CEO of enterprise cloud computing company Salesforce.com Inc (CRM.N); Jeremy Stoppelman, CEO of online business review site Yelp Inc (YELP.N); and influential venture-capitalist John Doerr, among other industry luminaries.

 Some had held out hope of a positive Apple surprise, recalling late CEO Steve Jobs and his now-iconic "one more thing" unveils at the very end of the such announcements.
 Others said the upgrades and tweaks to the iPad could only go so far in fending off hard-charging competition.